edwardwalton2001/CAT_RISK_PROJECT/README.md

 ```

 ## 2. Severe Hazard Exposure by Region
-Which regions have the greatest concentration of severe hazard exposure?
+Which regions have the greatest proportion of insured value located within Severe hazard zones?

 This analysis aggregates location-level exposure by region with greatest concentration of severe hazard exposure.